 As the month of February progresses, daylight hours become noticeably longer, it may still be bitterly cold but temperatures can increase, and tentative signs of spring begin to emerge.
 The longer days and watery sunlight encourage sap to rise, colouring the upper twigs on trees, from winter greys to purples, chestnut browns and olives.
 Buds begin to swell as the leaves and flowers inside develop and expand.
 Signs of wildlife activity may be apparent.
-On warm days brimstones and comma butterflies can be seen, though this time of year is difficult for many creatures, stores of food will be diminished, water sources may be frozen, flowering plants few and temperatures erratic.
+Foxes will be calling to attract a mate and vixens may try to dig an earth in sheltered spots in the garden.
+On warm days brimstones and comma butterflies can be seen, though at this time of year life can be difficult for many creatures, stores of food may be diminished, water sources frozen, flowering plants few and temperatures erratic.

 In the garden

-Shoots of new growth from bulbs and perennials are the most visible signs of the coming spring, while the wreckage of winter lies scattered on the ground, uncleared fallen leaves, broken stems left as invertebrate habit and tussled ornamental grasses.
+Shoots of new growth from bulbs and perennials are the most visible signs of the coming spring, while the wreckage of winter lies scattered on the ground; uncleared fallen leaves, broken stems left as invertebrate habitat and tussled ornamental grasses.
 Through all this weeds are beginning to appear.
 It’s time for a good clear up.

 Winter and early spring bulbs are the jewels of February.
 As well as the snowdrops Galanthus nivalis and winter aconites Eranthis hyemalis, crocus Crocus tommasinianus, sweet violets Viola odorata, Siberian squill Scilla siberica, winter windflower Anemone blanda and spring cyclamen Cyclamen coum may all be flowering.

 Winter and early spring flowering shrubs continue to scent the garden, providing forage for pollinators.
-Hammamelis or Chinese witch hazel is a slow growing, small, deciduous tree, preferring semi shade, with leaves, similar to our native hazel, that emerge after flowering.
+Hamamelis or Chinese witch hazel is a slow growing, small, deciduous tree, preferring semi shade, with leaves, similar to our native hazel, that emerge after flowering.
 The flowers appear like tiny fireworks with spidery petals ranging from pale yellow to deep burnt orange around a tiny, deep purple red centre.
 Hamamellis x intermedia is a Chinese, Japanese, fragrant, native Hamamellis cross.
-The showy blooms of Hamamellis x intermedia Pallida have a fresh lemony scent while Hamamellis x intermedia Harry gives off a hint of spice.
+The showy blooms of Hamamellis x intermedia ‘Pallida’ have a fresh lemony scent while Hamamellis x intermedia ‘Harry’ gives off a hint of spice.

 It is possible to find different clematis to flower almost all year.
 In February the scented winter clematis are in bloom.
 Scrambling Clematis cirrhosa has small, deeply cut leaves with dropping pale flowers, many of the varieties such as Clematis cirrhosa var. balearica and Clematis cirrhosa Freckles have attractive speckles.
 Rampant Clematis armandii, with large, dark green, leathery leaves, is beginning to flower.
 It has delicate, starry, white flowers and a powerful scent.